parultaneja/hitdrop/README.md

 # hitdrop
-A small game from HTML, CSS and Javascript
+A small game based on HTML , Javascript and CSS.